cuacurie/badgeFactory/README.md

 To use the application locally, open index.html in a browser.
 You can pick a color, choose icon/shield/banner styles via the carousels, edit the badge name directly on the preview, and click “Save Badge” to download a PNG image of your badge.

-"Icons used in this app are provided by Google Material Design under the Apache License 2.0."
+Icons used in this app are provided by Google Material Design under the Apache License 2.0.